asiffer/bio/_posts/2019-01-25-fancy-threat_intel.md

 $ sudo apt install git python-virtualenv libssl-dev libffi-dev build-essential libpython-dev python2.7-minimal
 ```

 Finally, we need to create the `cowrie` user.
 Its home folder will host the logs.
 However, in my case, I have not so much memory in /home, so I will put everything in another folder, namely /data.
-So cowries's home will be at /data/cowrie.
+So cowrie's home will be at /data/cowrie.
 ```console
 $ sudo adduser --home /data/cowrie --disabled-password cowrie
 ```
-It may ask you some useless extra informations about the user.
+It may ask you some useless extra information about the user.

 ## Getting sources